| | | |

 Save Recipe

-Whether you’re cooking a turkey for Thanksgiving or Christmas, this easy method is one of my favorite ways to roast a turkey.
-And if citrus isn’t the flavor you’re looking for, the seasoned butter method will work on most recipes.
-In fact, you may want to apply it to my Roast Turkey Recipe with Apple Cider and Thyme or Herb Roasted Turkey
+Whether you’re cooking for Thanksgiving or Christmas, this is the best turkey basting recipe I’ve ever used!
+And if citrus isn’t the flavor you’re looking for, the seasoned compound butter method will work on most recipes.
+You may want to apply it to my Roast Turkey Recipe with Apple Cider and Thyme or Herb Roasted Turkey

 Roasting a holiday turkey can feel stressful; after all, it’s the centerpiece of the feast!